thomasgaozx/thomasgaozx.github.io/content/software/networking.md

 Multiple switches can be interconnected and divide VLANs between all hosts.

+A **VLAN Interface** is a virtual interface that is attached to the physical network port or bond that your VLAN is configured on.
+Each time a VLAN is created on a switch, a new VLAN interface is created.

 ### Summary: Layers and Reachability

 Same network segment (layer 1) -> can reach each other physically